My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Why Visit Huntington Beach

 Looking to get away from the city?
-I feel ya – since I moved to San Francisco, I’ve craved SoCal beach time.
+I feel ya – since I moved to San Francisco, I’ve craved SoCal sunny days and beach time.
 When it came time to plan Mr. V’s annual birthday trip, a trip to Huntington Beach seemed perfect.

 Friday: Arrival & A Walk on the Beach

 Even on a short trip, you can pack a lot in.
-From the moment you arrive in Huntington Beach, immerse yourself in the unique experiences HB has to offer: surfing, delicious food, and access to the beach.
+From the moment you arrive in Huntington Beach, immerse yourself in the unique experiences HB has to offer: surfing, delicious food, and access to miles of sandy beaches.

 Midday: Arrive in Surf City, USA

 It’s a quick 45-minute drive from Los Angeles to Huntington Beach.
-In our PT Cruiser (rented via Turo – the Airbnb of cars!
-Get $25 off your first rental using this link.), wound along the highways and past palm trees toward the beach.
+In our PT Cruiser rental, wound along the highways and past palm trees toward the beach.

 Once you arrive, it’s a perfect time for lunch!
-Pacific City is a complex of shops and restaurants along the waterfront in Huntington Beach, and there are plenty of options.
+Pacific City is a complex of shops (including surf shops) and restaurants along the waterfront in Huntington Beach, and there are plenty of options.

 I had lunch at American Dream, which has delicious craft beer and tasty sandwiches way better than any roadside snacks you might find en route.
 You can sit with a view of the water, order a few craft beers, and watch traffic cruise down Highway 1 (the Pacific Coast Highway), then dig into a burger, short rib grilled cheese, or a buffalo fried chicken sandwich.